daeros/Breath-of-Fire-3-DuckStation-Lighthouse-Bot/README.md

 The script expects a cycle roughly in the 4.3-5.4 second range.
 Make sure DuckStation is at normal emulation speed and that fast-forward is off.

-## Tested configuration

-The original working setup used:

 ## Required configuration

 Most users should only need to change a few variables near the top of